Three months before he was assassinated in 1947, Gandhi gave his grandson a list of seven social sins:

 “’When we bring up our children, because we bring them up in this materialistic lifestyle, we tell them right from the time they are young that they have to be ambitious and get to the top and to just think about themselves.’” *

-The article (that has no named author) goes on to say,
+The article (with no named author) goes on to say,

 “Although a man of modest nature, Arun’s ambitions are no less than a complete reshaping of modern society into a community based on love and respect, rather than (as Arun sees it) the current obsession with acquiring wealth and power.”

 Arun Gandhi has added an eighth sin to the list – Rights without Responsibility, a sin that I find has special relevance today.
-When we claim rights thinking only about ourselves and we are driven by trying to get to the top, we can do harm.
+When we claim rights thinking only about ourselves and our ambitions are driven by our need to “get to the top”, we can do harm.